SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of ChargePoint Holdings, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 29, 2024 - (NYSE: CHPT)

 NEW YORK, Jan.
-5, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of ChargePoint Holdings, Inc.
+12, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of ChargePoint Holdings, Inc..

 Shareholders who purchased shares of CHPT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.